-Start Points are popular spots that people start their runs, rides, or walks from, like parking lots or trailheads, and can only be found on Strava.
+Start Points are popular spots where people start their runs, rides, or walks, like parking lots or trailheads, and can only be found on Strava.
 We use de-identified and aggregate public community data to see which locations get clusters of uploads from athletes and place the top ones on the map.

 You can see a legend of the Points of Interest and start points we have available here.

 All athletes will see the Points of Interest map layer, but subscribers can plan routes accordingly from the Maps tab or our Routebuilder on the Strava website.
 To create a route from one of the suggested Start Points, navigate to Maps > Routes from the Strava mobile app.
 Then simply long-press on the point, and your route recommendations will adjust.

 How Points of Interest Are Generated

 The Points of Interest we show are points derived from OpenStreetMap that our data show as being popular with Strava athletes.
 Certain places will be shown over others based on how popular they are in our community.
 We try our best to generate authentic and appropriate Points of Interest with the data we have available.
 If you notice that something looks off, please contact our team by following the instructions here.